SmarterApp/RDW_Documentation/docs/Runbook.migrate.md

 - exam_claim_score_mapping
 - migrate

 The `migrate` table is the main control table for the migrate.
 It stores the migrate status and the timestamp range of content handled by each migrate job.
 The migrate process is managed by the “migrate-reporting” service.
+The service migrates data in chunks using **created** and **updated** timestamps in the master tables.
+The starting and ending timestamps for each chunk are derived from the **import** table.

 <a name="create-update"></a>
 ### Create/Update Data